-C. Certification Timeframe.
+Certification Timeframe.
+C.

 - 1. All citation items which have become final orders, regardless of their characterizations, require written abatement certification within 10 calendar days of the abatement date. - 2.
-A PMA received and processed in accordance with the guidance of the FOM will suspend the 10-day time period for receipt of the abatement certification for the item for which the PMA is requested. - a.
-Thus, no citation will be issued for failure to submit the certification within 10 days of the abatement date. - b.
+A PMA received and processed in accordance with the guidance of the FOM will suspend the 10-day time period for receipt of the abatement certification for the item for which the PMA is requested. - Thus, no citation will be issued for failure to submit the certifia. cation within 10 days of the abatement date. - h.
 If the PMA is denied, the 10-day time period for submission to OSHA begins on the day the employer receives notice of the denial.